metabase/metabase/docs/databases/connections/postgresql.md

 ### Unfold JSON Columns

-In some databases, Metabase can unfold JSON columns into component fields to yield a table where each JSON key becomes a column.
+For PostgreSQL databases, Metabase can unfold JSON columns into component fields to yield a table where each JSON key becomes a column.
 JSON unfolding is on by default, but you can turn off JSON unfolding if performance is slow.

+If you turn on JSON unfolding, you can also toggle the unfolding for individual columns in [table metadata](../../data-modeling/metadata-editing.md#unfold-json).

 ### Additional JDBC connection string options